-Every day, we always face with the huge amount of information available on many means leading to information overloading problem, which make people feel difficult to make right decision.
+Every day, we always face a huge amount of information available on many means leading to information overloading problems, which makes people feel difficult to make the right decision.

 When we surf a shopping website, we have to pass through many more items in the main page.
-The more items in the list, the harder it become to select among them.
-Understanding the demand, and with the development of many information platform such as YouTube, Amazon, Netflix or e-commerce, Recommendation System has been established and improved with the development of machine learning and artificial intelligent.
+The more items on the list, the harder it becomes to select among them.
+Understanding the demand, and with the development of many information platforms such as YouTube, Amazon, Netflix or e-commerce, a Recommendation System has been established and improved with the development of machine learning and artificial intelligence.

 - Part 2: Reinforcement Learning in Recommendation system

 - Part 3: Reinforcement Learning based Recommendation System